-Told through photographs this reflects the life of heritage in Jersey.
+Told through photographs this reflects the lives of people and places in Jersey.

 From landscapes and landmarks to discovering hidden spots and spending time with family, Jersey's unique heritage is yours to be discovered.

-This photographic blog will give you the chance to see how everyone interacts with the heritage landscape.
+This photographic blog will give you the chance to see how everyone interacts with our unique island landscape.

-If you like what you see, become a follower, spread the word and leave a comment.
-Thank you to all those who have taken part.
+If you like what you see, become a follower, spread the word and if you can leave a comment it's much appreciated.
+Thank you to everyone who visits the site.

 A contingent of French Visitors from Ille et Vilaine crossed choppy seas to view what Jersey had to offer in terms of culture, heritage and creative spaces.